 Has your client been interviewed or quoted in an article?
-Has his company received any awards or nominations?
-What about a product or service mention in a noteworthy publication?
+Has the company received any awards or nominations?
+What about a product or service mentioned in a noteworthy publication?

 Any and all of these instances are worth linking to on the press page, as detailing media coverage helps to position the company as both credible and newsworthy.

 We love the way that Birchbox presents its recent news features in this clean, organized list.
 However, what stands out most about its approach is the inclusion of the publication's logo.
 These recognizable visuals help to capture the attention of those scanning the page for quick hits.